Slicer REST API¶

 Send an Authorization: Bearer TOKEN header for authenticated Slicer daemons.

-If you intend to expose the Slicer API over the Internet using something like a self-hosted inlets tunnel, or Inlets Cloud, then make sure you use the TLS termination option.
+If you intend to expose the Slicer API over the Internet using something like a self-hosted inlets tunnel, or Inlets Cloud, then make sure you use the "we terminate TLS for you" option.

 i.e.